SergioHC95/Holographic-Entropy-Cone/README.md

 ## Python package ##

 The repository also contains a `hec` package under `src/hec/`.
-It keeps the fast core algorithms from the larger HEC6/HEC6CC workspaces:

-- `hec.contractions` searches and verifies contraction-map certificates for inequalities.
+- `hec.contractions` searches and verifies contraction maps for inequalities.
 - `hec.rank` checks facet and extreme-ray rank from supporting orbit data.
 - `hec.checks` validates the official repository data with the same checks used by the example scripts.
-- `hec.graphs` realizes entropy vectors by weighted graphs using the AHC MILP graph finder and verifies graph representatives by min-cut.
+- `hec.graphs` realizes entropy vectors by weighted graphs using the Avis-Hernandez-Cuenca MILP graph finder and verifies graph representatives by min-cut.
 The graph finder requires only the entropy vector and returns repository-format graphs with integer weights, up to overall ray scale.
 - `hec.data` locates and reads official repository JSON data.